Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 **Challenge**

-Play with the values and properties here to change the appearance.
+Play with the values and properties to change the appearance.
 Try these ideas:

-- Give the country a different opacity value from the cities
 - Try giving the countries a stroke
-- Try removing the fill from the world and giving the world a stroke
+- Try removing the fill from the world and giving the world only a stroke

 Here are a few images showing what these modifications might look like.